awsdocs/aws-codebuild-user-guide/doc_source/sample-buildspec-artifact-naming.md

   name: myname-$(date +%Y-%m-%d)
 ```

- This Linux example shows you how to specify an artifact name that uses an AWS CodeBuild environment variable\.
+ This Linux example shows you how to specify an artifact name that uses a CodeBuild environment variable\.
 For more information, see [Environment Variables in Build Environments](build-env-ref-env-vars.md)\.

 ```
 version: 0.2